 ENG 5061A: Shakespeare for All: Shakespeare in Renaissance Popular Culture and Pop Culture Today

 MA, Midwestern State University

 Society for the Study of Early Modern Women and Gender (Past President, 2015)

 Sixteenth- and seventeenth-century continental and British literature, early modern women's writing, and early modern transnational studies.

-Women, Entertainment, and Origins of the Salon: Tastemakers at the French Court, 1570-1615, Julie D. Campbell, under initial contract with Amsterdam University Press.
+Women, Entertainment, and Precursors of the French Salon, Julie D. Campbell, forthcoming Amsterdam University Press.

 Lovers’ Debates for the Stage: A Bilingual Edition.
 The Fragmenti di altre scritture by Isabella Andreini.
-Edited and translated by Pamela Brown, Julie D. Campbell, and Eric Nicholson, under contract, The Other Voice in Early Modern Europe Series, Toronto: Iter Press.
+Edited and translated by Pamela Brown, Julie D. Campbell, and Eric Nicholson, forthcoming, The Other Voice in Early Modern Europe Series, Toronto: Iter Press.

 Literary Circles and Gender in Early Modern Europe: A Cross-cultural Approach.
 Julie D. Campbell.
 Aldershot: Ashgate, 2006.